 • Concentrated dried decoction extract: one to four grams per day.

 Isatis is one of the most effective TCM herbs used as an herbal antibiotic, antiseptic and anti-viral.
-TCM doctors use it whenever there are signs of fever or toxic heat from viral illness, blood poisoning, leukemia, hepatitis, meningitis, scarlet fever, laryngitis, tonsillitis, mumps, and other similar ailments.
+TCM doctors use it whenever there are signs of fever or toxic heat from viral illness, blood poisoning, leukemia, hepatitis, meningitis, scarlet fever, sinus infections, laryngitis, tonsillitis, mumps, and other similar ailments.
 It is an effective alternative to Western prescription antibiotics in some cases.
 Although the root is used most commonly, the leaves are useful as well.
 TCM doctors say isatis leaves "go to the upper part of the body" more than the root, so leaves are used for upper respiratory infections along with the root.